“Start a blog about what you love, and you won’t have to worry about money in the next 5 years!”

 If you check its official website, you’ll see there are pricing packages associated with using Ghost as a platform, but the best thing about Ghost?

 It is free and open source if you choose to self-host it on your own server.

 This means you don’t need to pay for their commercial plans when you fork it via GitHub and install it yourself on your own server.
 Though this would require a few hours of technical work, but it is completely worth it.

 ‘Less distraction, more writing’ You’re greeted with this message when you open the Write.as website.
 And that’s exactly what write.as is all about.

 A relatively lesser known platform in India, write.as helps you write independently with a clean reading experience for your visitors.

 The minimalistic design with markdown editor works great if you are a ‘no non-sense’ writer/publisher who just wants a platform where you focus on your work.

 You can start one blog for free with unlimited posts on write.as and if you want to integrate a newsletter or other features, you can take a look at their pricing options.

-You can use Publii to create a blog on your desktop first, and then you can connect to a hosting or a server to make it live.
-This way, you can always be sure of not ‘goofing up’ your live blog on the internet.
+Publii can be used to start your blog on your desktop first and then you can connect to a hosting or a server to make it live.
+So, you can always be sure of not ‘goofing up’ your live blog on the internet.

-The creator economy is on the rise in 2021.
+The creator’s economy is on the rise in 2021.
 And if you want to make it big, blogging can be the gateway to success for you.